Fractional Topology in Interacting 1D Superconductors: QFT for coupled wires

 In what follows we work immediately in the $\Gamma$ and $\Theta$ basis introduced in \eqref{Mixed_wire_ferms_def}.
 Thus we first recast the coupled-wire Hamiltonian in this basis.
 Beginning with $g = 0 = \delta \mu$, we essentially have two copies of the QCP discussed in \ref{sec:Fractional}.
 In this basis, the free Hamiltonian is given by

-In the last step a continuum limit was made.
+In the last step, a continuum limit was made.
 This Hamiltonian has superficial (structural) similarity with the single wire critical theory \eqref{Hamcritp}, however now with Dirac Fermions $\Gamma$ and $\Theta$.
-Moving forward we can therefore define chiral Fermions in an analogous way as done for $\gamma^{R/L}$. \\
+Moving forward we can therefore analogously define chiral Fermions $\gamma^{R/L}$. \\

 Adding a non-zero shift from the critical points, i.e. $\delta \mu \neq 0$, results in an additional term proportional to

 In the continuum this term is dominated by the $\sim \Gamma^{\dagger}_{j}\Theta_{j} + \text{h.c.}$ contribution to order $1/a$, such that we may write